exclaves/exclaves.github.io/content/posts/2023-02-19-growing-land-art/index.md

 For Heizer and Turrell, the desert landscape was an offensively blank canvas, that just needed the dust swept up and the artist's master stroke.
 Land art could also be collaboration, even performance.
 With trees, with knowledge, with heat, with geodesy, with magnetism, with rock, with earth, with land, with water.

-Buisman and Nash search for this collaboration in *Pine Wall*, *Divided Oaks*, *Birch Palisade* and *Turning Pines*, imperfectly and unpredictably, even today as they return to the forest.
+In *Pine Wall*, *Divided Oaks*, *Birch Palisade* and *Turning Pines*, Buisman and Nash continue to search for this collaboration, imperfectly and unpredictably, as their works return to the forest.